 The Aria MX software saves AS methods that you create as part of an instrument method in the MS control application.
 Instrument methods have a .meth extension.

-During the autosampler method, the autosampler draws sample from the vial and injects it onto the column.
-To program this action for the Accela Open or the TriPlus autosampler, use two method step types: Get Sample and Inject Sample.
+During the autosampler method, the autosampler obtains sample from the container-either a vial or a sample card (DSM)-and injects it into an LC flow path.

+• To program this action for the Accela Open or the TriPlus autosampler, use two method step types: Get Sample and Inject Sample.
 To wash the injector and syringe, add wash steps.
 If you assay biological samples, ensure that the aqueous wash steps bracket the Get Sample and Inject Sample steps to avoid precipitating the sample with an organic wash.